sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

 .. confval:: autodoc_warningiserror

-   This value controls the behavior of :option:`sphinx-build -W` during importing modules.
+   This value controls the behavior of :option:`sphinx-build --fail-on-warning` during importing modules.
    If ``False`` is given, autodoc forcedly suppresses the error if the imported module emits warnings.
 By default, ``True``.